chrishantha/sample-java-programs/allocations/README.md

 In Memory -> Allocation tab, you should see a high allocation rate.

-Also see Memory -> Garbage Collections tab and check the frequency of GC events.
+Also, see Memory -> Garbage Collections tab and check the frequency of GC events.

 ### Improving Performance

-Try the program again after changing `Long` types to primitive `long`
+Try the program again after changing `Long` types to primitive `long`.